WFH Inspiration | The 10 Best Indoor Plants for Your Home Office

 How to Find the Right Indoor Plant

 The best indoor plants for your home office are both easy on the eyes and easy to care for.
 You want houseplants that will make the chaos--the piles of paper, and stacks of stress--dissipate.

 These 10 low-maintenance, easy-care, and mainly low light tolerant houseplants can help transform your home office into an oasis.

 Chinese Evergreens have a well-deserved reputation for being both beautiful and low-maintenance.
 The Chinese Evergreen Wintery Winehouse features green leaves dappled with cream, while the Cutlass has narrow light green leaves with dark green accents throughout.
 The exotic Siam Aurora is a showstopper, thanks to the red-edged variegated and pink stems.

 These leafy indoor plants thrive if you give them plenty of low to medium indirect light and water them only when the soil is dry.
 Chinese Evergreen plants prefer high humidity, but they will keep their lush looks when the humidity is lower.

-Varieties like the Dumb Cane Tropic Maryanne feature eye-catching llarge white leaves edged in green, while the Dumb Cane Memoria Corsii has predominately green leaves speckled with lighter shades of green and cream.
+Varieties like the Dieffenbachia Tropic Maryanne feature eye-catching large white leaves edged in green, while the Dieffenbachia Memoria Corsii has predominately green leaves speckled with lighter shades of green and cream.

 Sometimes referred to as Prayer Plants, Maranta plants will add a peaceful, easy. feeling to your workspace.
 The intricate, patterned leaves of the Maranta Red are mostly dark green with light green accents and red stripes.
 Perhaps the most intriguing feature of Maranta plants is the foliage, which responds to light and in the evening they turn up, like hands held in prayer.